binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 You will notice that most of the defects addressed in this chapter come down to people:

-* Missing a step in a sequence (often performed manually)
+* Missing a step in a sequence (often performed manually rather than automatically)
 * Lacking the required knowledge
 * Lacking the required desire / engagement